xelis-project/xelis-vm/README.md

 ## Crates

-- `vm` is the main crate that contains Virtual Machine to execute a (op-code) compiled program.
+- `vm`: Virtual Machine to execute a (op-code) compiled program.
-- `assembler` is the crate that contains the assembler to convert an source code of raw instructions into a program.
+- `assembler`: Assembler to convert an source code of raw instructions into a program.
+- `ast`: Convert a source code file into a AST (Abstract Syntax Tree) to create a program of statements/expressions.
-- `compiler` is the crate that contains the compiler to convert an AST (Abstract Syntax Tree) program into an op-code program.
+- `compiler`: Compiler to convert an AST (Abstract Syntax Tree) program into an op-code program.
-- `parser` is the crate that contains the parser to convert a list of tokens into an AST (Abstract Syntax Tree) program.
+- `parser`: Parser to convert a list of tokens into an AST (Abstract Syntax Tree) program.
-- `lexer` is the crate that contains the lexer to convert a source code into a list of tokens.
+- `lexer`: Lexer to convert a source code into a list of tokens.

-All the verifications are mainly made at the level of the Parser to check the conformity of the code to be interpreted.
+- `environment`: Environment types used by the VM, Compiler and Parser to support a program based on the std provided.
+- `builder`: Environment builder to create your own std, with a (limited) default one included.

+## Types

 The different primitive types are:
 - `u8` (unsigned 8 bits)